 Natural Selection – Series 7, episode 1

 This episode about a suspicious death on the remote and inaccessible island of ‘Ternstone’ was mainly filmed on the nature-rich Inner Farne, one of the Farne Islands, accessible from the harbour at Seahouses.
 St Cuthbert spent the latter part of his life on this island and died here in 687AD.
 In the programme you get to see the island close-up after Vera takes a boat out to investigate the murder.
 Those who know Northumberland well will spot that some of the filming was undertaken at Craster harbour when she takes a boat out to the Farnes.
 Boats no longer leave this harbour for the Farnes, but Craster is a wonderful village synonymous with the Craster kipper and the ruins of Dunstanburgh Castle.

 Nearby Coastal Retreats: Craster Retreat and Harbour Master’s House both have their five minutes of fame in the episode as they both overlook Craster harbour.
-For the Farne Islands any of our Seahouses cottages are perfect but Salt Air, The Plaice and Bluegrass all have far-reaching views of the Farnes.
+For the Farne Islands any of our Seahouses cottages are perfect but Salt Air, and The Beach Pad all have far-reaching views of the Farnes.